 It's been interesting, and I've learned a lot, including things you wouldn't be able to learn in a traditional classroom setting.
 I'm glad I was able to be a part of the team.
 After being informed of the purpose for which the drone imagery is utilized, I have faith that the information will be put to good use.
 It's comforting to know that there is power in imagery and innovative methods are being deployed to improve the livelihood of many people across different communities.

-What is it like being a female drone pilot in Malawi?
+What is it like being a female drone operator in Malawi?

 Despite the efforts that have been put in place, I believe that we still have a long way to go in this area.
 The preconceptions are still prevalent, although this may be owing to deep-rooted social issues.
-As a result, male pilots are more likely than female pilots to achieve success in the business, which is unfortunate, but it is my hope that with time and more female drone pilots, things will change.
+As a result, male drone operators are more likely than female drone operators to achieve success in the business, which is unfortunate, but it is my hope that with time and more female drone operators, things will change.
 I think we need a strong safe community where we can network and share opportunities.